saandeepa93/openface-extractor/README.md

 ## **Configurations**

 All the configurations are present in the path `./configs/`.
 Your dataset folder structures needs to be specified in the config file for the program to extract accordingly. \
-For example, *subfolder*, *type*, *ext* are some of the parameters defining your folder structure.
+For example, *type*, *ext* are the parameters defining your folder structure.
 Create your own config file in the same format for any new dataset.